JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 # Initialization
-Initialization of the system describes the process of finding valid initial conditions, mostly a fixed point of the system.
+Initialization of the system describes the process of finding valid initial conditions, primarily a fixed point of the system.
 We distinguish between two types of initialization: full system initialization and component initialization.

 ## Full-System Initialization
-Full system initialization describes the process of finding a fixpoint/steady state of the entire system.
+Full system initialization describes the process of finding a fixed point/steady state of the entire system.

-To do so, you can use [`find_fixpoint`](@ref), which creates a `SteadyStateProblem` of the whole network and tries to solve it.
+To do so, you can use [`find_fixpoint`](@ref), which creates a `SteadyStateProblem` of the whole network and attempts to solve it.

 ## Component-wise Initialization
-In contrast to full-system initialization the goal of component-wise initialization is to find a valid initial condition for a single component first, given a network coupling.
+In contrast to full-system initialization, the goal of component-wise initialization is to find a valid initial condition for a single component first, given a network coupling.

 This can be useful in cases where there are nontrivial internal dynamics and states within a single vertex or edge.
 The idea of component-wise initialization is to find internal states that match a given "network coupling" (fixed inputs and outputs).